 He died in 1591 and his grave stone with relief is situated in the Church Gramzow in Mecklenburg-Vorpommern .

-Godslev died in 1622 and his son lived on in Oesel (Saaremaa).
-However, this family died out with his grandson in the middle of the 17th century,
+Godslev died in 1622 and his son Friedrich lived on in Oesel (Saaremaa) and was married to Anna Urup.
+She was the sister of Karen Urup, who confusingly was married to Matthias son, also named Friedrich.
+This family died out with his grandson in the middle of the 17th century.

 Because of their strong relation with the Danish Court, other family members returned to Denmark and from here also settled in Norway which at time was in a personal union with Denmark.